 Mitchell International helps insurance companies and car repair shops in North America figure the cost of getting a vehicle from wreck to recovery.
 The company develops software used to manage collision and medical claims, parts and labor estimates, and glass replacement quotes.
 Its applications are used to manage damage assessments and automate service procurement.
 Mitchell's WorkCenter product is tailored for casualty insurance claims, while its ClaimIQ product is used for medical claims.
 Through a partnership with Dell and The IT Pros, a provider of managed IT services, Mitchell offers help desk service, network monitoring, and site support.
-The company is owned by an investment group led by Aurora Capital.
+The company is owned by an investment group led by KKR.

 Mitchell operates throughout the US and Canada.

 The company's business units and SaaS infrastructure enables tens of millions of electronic transactions to be processed each month.